NACLASOL/ACE_project_kaiba.grok/README.md

 This file grades a single CEFR B2 exam article using the latest Playbook adaptation.

 - `grader_ui.py`:
-Basic Streamlit application to grade student articles.
+Basic Streamlit application to grade student articles individually or in batches.

 - `parse_data.py`:
-Extracts article examples and their corresponding scores from a PDF file.
+Extracts the CEFR B2 English Article Writing Rubric and student article examples with their corresponding scores from their corresponding PDF files.

 - `upv_grader`:
 Configures the LLM's used by the `adapt.py` file, initializes the main ACE roles, and creates the initial Playbook seeds.